kevinrosario/Briscola-API/README.md

 ## Development process

 I invested around 50 hours in this project.
 The most important thing I did was to whiteboard my problems before trying to code a solution.
 That gave me a clear sight of what I wanted and what I needed before trying to solve the problem without any path to follow.
 I started this project creating a RESTful API and then finished creating this front end.

+## Technologies used

+1. Ruby
+2. Rails framework

 ## User-Stories